Management Response

 Responsible Deadline Status Comments

 2. Conduct two workshops on positive masculinities to identify a programmatic approach to engage male gender volunteers and other stakeholders in the camps.
-Programme Team 2024/03 Over due The first workshop was convened in October 2023 and the second is planned to be held in Q1 2024.
-Second workshop will be conducted in Q2 2024.
+Programme Team 2024/03 Completed Two workshops on "positive masculinities to identify a programmatic approach to engage male gender volunteers and other stakeholder in the camps" have been completed.

 Recommendation: Consider developing a harmonized monitoring framework with outcome level statements and indicators for the Means to Lead-project (and parallel donor projects), to be able to measure the contributions of the projects to results and to provide information on project’s strategic approach, in terms of effectiveness, efficiency, sustainability, and intervention gaps to inform decision making.
 Furthermore, develop a joint monitoring system with UNFPA to monitor RP coordination and identify gaps, constraints, and challenges in gender-responsive programming and to improve RP communication and collaboration and increase accountability and transparency.